Abigail Adams: Marriage and children (1759–1783)

 Her childrearing style included relentless and continual reminders of what the children owed to virtue and the Adams tradition.
 Adams was responsible for family and farm when her husband was on his long trips.
 "Alas!", she wrote in December 1773, "How many snow banks divide thee and me."
 Abigail and John's marriage is well documented through their correspondence and other writings.
 Letters exchanged throughout John's political obligations indicate his trust in Abigail's knowledge was sincere.
 Like her husband, Abigail often quoted literature in her letters.
 Historian David McCullough claims that she did so "more readily" than her husband.
 Their correspondence illuminated their mutual emotional and intellectual respect.
 John often excused himself to Abigail for his "vanity", exposing his need for her approval.

-He moved the family to Boston in April 1768, renting a clapboard house on Brattle Street that was known locally as the "White House".
+John Adams moved the family to Boston in April 1768, renting a clapboard house on Brattle Street that was known locally as the "White House".
 He and Abigail and the children lived there for a year, then moved to Cold Lane; still later, they moved again to a larger house in Brattle Square in the center of the city.

 John's growing law practice required changes for the family.
-In 1771, he moved Abigail and the children to Braintree, but he kept his office in Boston, hoping the time away from his family would allow him to focus on his work.
-Nevertheless, after some time in the capital, he became disenchanted with the rural and "vulgar" Braintree as a home for his family.
-In August 1772, therefore, Adams moved his family back to Boston.
+In 1771, he moved Abigail and the children back to Braintree, but he kept his office in Boston, hoping the time away from his family would allow him to focus on his work.
+Nevertheless, after some time in the capital, he became disenchanted with the rural and "vulgar" Braintree as a home for his family, and thus, in August 1772, Adams moved his family back to Boston.
 He purchased a large brick house on Queen Street, not far from his office.
 In 1774, Abigail and John returned the family to the farm due to the increasingly unstable situation in Boston, and Braintree remained their permanent Massachusetts home.

 Abigail also took responsibility for the family's financial matters, including investments.
-Investments made through her uncle Cotton Tufts in debt instruments issued to finance the Revolutionary War were rewarded after Alexander Hamilton's First Report on the Public Credit endorsed full federal payment at face value to holders of government securities.
+Her investments made through her uncle Cotton Tufts in debt instruments issued to finance the Revolutionary War were rewarded after Alexander Hamilton's First Report on the Public Credit endorsed full federal payment at face value to holders of government securities.
 One recent researcher even credits Abigail's financial acumen with providing for the Adams family's wealth through the end of John's lifetime.